 When on a river you are likely to come into contact with another water craft, in order to ensure the safety of both yourself and others on the river it is important to be aware of the following signals.

 There is a hazard ahead.
 Wait for all clear sign before proceeding.

 Form a horizontal bar with your outstretched arm or paddle.
 Those seeing the signal should pass it on to others on the river that may not see it.

 Three (3) long blasts on a whistle while waving a paddle (or arms) overhead.

 If you do not have a whistle, use the visual signal.
-Most PFD’s have a whistle attached to it.
+A whistle is more convenient if attached to your PFD.

 All Clear/ Come ahead